Accidents and emergency information

 - Whitechapel Rd, London E1 1FR

 - Telephone: 0207 377 7000

-If you feel you need to speak to someone urgently regarding Mental Health or would just like to speak to someone then please get in contact with City Mental Health and Student Counselling service.
+If you feel you need to speak to someone urgently regarding Mental Health or would just like to speak to someone then please get in contact with the Student Health and Wellbeing team.